-Magnesium plays a vital role in neuromuscular conduction and nerve transmission.
-It has also been linked to protecting against excessive excitation that leads to neuronal cell death.
+Magnesium plays a vital role in neuromuscular relaxation and nerve transmission.
+It has also been linked to protecting against excessive nerve stimulation that leads to neuronal cell death.
 Top health professionals believe that magnesium deficiency can lead to multiple neurological disorders.

-There has been strong data that suggests the role of magnesium in depression and migraine pain, as well as stroke prevention, alleviating anxiety and reducing chronic pain.
-But studies are still being performed to determine if taking magnesium for brain functionality is effective at treating other neurological conditions, such as Alzheimer’s, Parkinson’s and epilepsy.
+There is strong research that suggests a pivotal role for magnesium in depression, migraine pain, as well as stroke prevention, alleviating anxiety, and reducing chronic pain.
+There are ongoing studies being performed to determine if taking magnesium for brain functionality is effective at treating other neurological conditions, such as Alzheimer’s, Parkinson’s and epilepsy.
 Since we do know how important magnesium is for the brain, it makes sense that supplements would help alleviate many neurological problems.

 Does Magnesium Help Migraines?

 Migraines are another condition that has been linked to magnesium deficiency.
-One study showed that taking magnesium can dramatically decrease the pain of a migraine.
-Plus, taking regular magnesium supplements might help stop the attacks in the first place, especially if the migraines are menstrual-related.
+One study showed that taking magnesium can dramatically decrease migraine pain.
+Plus, taking regular magnesium supplements might help prevent the attacks in the first place, especially if the migraines occur premenstrually.

-Taking magnesium for migraines is a safer method for treatment than some of the prescription medications that can cause severe side effects.
+Taking magnesium for migraines is a safer method for treatment than many migraine prescription medications that can cause severe side effects.
 If you regularly suffer from these headaches, it’s possible that you are battling a magnesium deficiency.
 Adding magnesium-rich foods to your diet and supplementing with ReMag® might be just what you need.

 Can Magnesium Help With Nerve Pain?